Abhishek-Gupta-1/assignment-4-product-highway/README.md

 ## 🧪 Testing API Endpoints

 ### Authentication
-All authenticated requests require the Authorization header with a JWT token:
+Most of the API Query Endpoints authenticated requests require the Authorization header with a JWT token( Note: You have to paste this token in header with Authorization as key and token as value):
 ```
 Authorization: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...
 ```